oewntk/oewn-core/README.md

 # Open English Wordnet core Python toolkit

-This project's purpose is to provide basic load/save utilities in Python for Open English Wordnet models.
+This project will group all toolkit repos that will provide suppliers and consumers of Open English Wordnet models.

-The starting point is a number of Python scripts written by JohnMcCrae that used to come with OEWN source.
-These have been reworked.

 ## Dataflow